ddh0/easy-llama/README.md

 easy-llama is designed to be as simple as possible to use, at the expense of some functionality.
 It is a layer of abstraction over [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), which itself provides the Python bindings for the underlying [llama.cpp](https://github.com/ggerganov/llama.cpp) library.

-All generations utilize **contrastive search**, which [has been shown](#references) to produce more human-like text.
+All generations utilize **contrastive search**, which has been shown to produce more human-like text (see references below).
 The following hyperparameters are chosen:
 ```math
 a=0.5, k=4
 ```